Kyle Lockwood

 Picture

-Kyle Lockwood Designs NZ's Preferred Alternative Flag
+Kyle Lockwood Designs NZ's Alternative National Flag

 The Silver Fern Flag first won a local design competition in July 2004.
 Since then Kyle has had widespread support for the flag from all over the world, including support from prominent New Zealanders, including former Governor General Dame Catherine Tizard, All Black Dan Carter, Olympian Ian Fergusson, cricketing great Sir Richard Hadlee, Olympic athlete Sir Peter Snell, Olympic Rower Mahe Drysdale, former All Black captain Richie McCaw, several former Prime Ministers, and Graham Bartram, Secretary-General of the International Federation of Vexillological Associations, Chief Vexillologist of the Flag Institute, and consultant on flag protocol to HM Queen Elizabeth II.
 Kyle achieved a world-first when his designs were voted first and second place in New Zealand’s national flag referendum of 2015.
-Read more
+See more

 Picture